pga03/docs-first-discovery/src/documents/template.md

 });
 ```

-*Option 1*: Typically this component is used as a sub-component of the [Keyboard Input](keyboardInput.md).
+*Option 1*: Typically this component is used as a sub-component of the [Keyboard Input](keyboardInput.md):

-Adding as sub-component:
 ```javascript
 keymap: {
     type: "gpii.firstDiscovery.usKeymap"
 }
 ```

-*Option 2*: Adding as a stand alone component:
+*Option 2*: Outside the context of the First Discovery Tool, developers may wish to create a standalone component:
 ```javascript
 var myKeymap = gpii.firstDiscovery.usKeymap(options);
 ```